Mountain states

 The Mountain states (also known as the Mountain West or the Interior West) form one of the nine geographic divisions of the United States that are officially recognized by the United States Census Bureau.
 It is a subregion of the Western United States.

 The Mountain states are considered to include: Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah and Wyoming.
-The words "Mountain states" generally refer to the U.S. States which encompass the U.S. Rocky Mountains.
+The words "Mountain states" generally refer to the U.S. states which encompass the U.S. Rocky Mountains.
 These are oriented north-south through portions of the states of Montana, Idaho, Wyoming, Colorado, Utah, and New Mexico.
 Arizona and Nevada, as well as other parts of Utah and New Mexico, have other smaller mountain ranges and scattered mountains located in them as well.
 Sometimes, the Trans-Pecos area of West Texas is considered part of the region.
 The land area of the eight states together is some 855,767 sqmi.

 It is the fastest-growing region in the United States, with Utah, Idaho, Nevada, Colorado, and Arizona ranking among the fastest-growing states in the country.
+Phoenix is its largest city.

 A few subregions exist within this region: